Thoroughly Tested for Your Safety

 • Clamping length: 1.5 ft (50 cm)

 Cables applied to industrial robots and other moving machines must often withstand extreme torsional loads.
 We simulate this type of stress around the cable’s axis in our testing facilities.
 This is how we ensure that all materials used are reliable and long-lasting.
+Click here to read more about torsion, why we test for it, and how torsion affects shielded cables.

 |Kaeppner Torsion Test Equipment||Audi Torsion Test Equipment|